dvdsmpsn/sveltekit-monday-code-hello-world/README.md

 };
 ```

+**Note:** We'll likely need to expand on this for CSP and other security headers at some point later.

 ### Building and deploying your SvelteKit app

 To build your SvelteKit app, you can run `npm run build`, which will build all the code into a native javascript application in the `build` directory.

 To deploy you app to monday code, you would normally run `mapps code:push`.
 This takes a copy of all the files in the directory and bundles them into an archiev `code.tar.gz`, uploads it onto the monday code infrastructure and then attempts to run whatever it has.

-This is not going to work with SvelteKit.
+**This is not going to work with SvelteKit.**

 Firstly, we need only the contents of the `/build` directory, and secondly, we need to give it some instructions on what we want to execute.

 This is where a separate `package.json` comes in.

-`/package.build.json`:
+`package.build.json`:

 ```
 {